VirtualAngel/rock-paper-scissors-JS-game/Phase_Three/readme.md

 CSS (Flexbox, Grid, or both)
 Figma (Optional)

-1. Design your page.
+1. Work off your design from Phase One.
+If you skipped this step, now is a good time to revisit it:
      Make sure your fonts are readable, and their color contrasts highly with the background.
 You can find many color contrast sites online.
 		WebAIM: https://webaim.org/resources/contrastchecker/
 		Coolors: https://coolors.co/contrast-checker/112a46-acc8e5
 		Adobe Color: https://color.adobe.com/create/color-contrast-analyzer